lovebrew/lovebrew.github.io/docs/getting-started/simulation-testing.md

 Simulation testing with LÖVE Potion provides a convenient method for developers to test games without physical hardware.
 This approach leverages the LÖVE framework and the [nëst library](https://github.com/lovebrew/nest) to [simulate](https://stackoverflow.com/questions/1584617/simulator-or-emulator-what-is-the-difference) console-specific features.

-For more console-specific considerations and compatibility details, [refer to the 'Compatibility' section](/docs/compatibility/general.md).
+For more console-specific considerations and compatibility details, [refer to the _Compatibility_ section](/docs/compatibility/general.md).

 ## Using LÖVE and nëst for Testing